garris/fullbleedflex/readme.md

 Previewing in your browser, see what happens on your laptop as you resize your window, view on your iPad, tablet or phone, rotate your device, stand on your head.

-A big difference between fullBleedFlex and other CSS frameworks is the optional content margin settings.
+One difference between fullBleedFlex and many common static CSS grid frameworks is the optional content margin settings.
 The need for content area margin is not always necessary in a gadget/widget based layout.
 With that kind of content it's often best for those layouts to cover the full width & height of the available space -- so in fullBleedFlex margin widths are optional (akin to the old-school printing term 'full bleed') and can be applied selectively to just some, all or none of the areas of a layout as needed.
 Common and intuitive rules define how these areas flex & reflow depending on available space.
 Hence the name FullBleedFlex.

 ## Notes:
 * In line with the progressive enhancement doctrine, IE7 & IE8 implementation of fullBleedFlex are locked to the wide (laptop & desktop) view.
 (They don't support media query).
 Our experience is that this constraint works out fine since we don't know of any phones running these browsers.